samarthkhurana2000/Ipl_analysis_sql/README.md

 * Matches table has 816 rows, where it contains match to match data & results of matches played between IPL 2008 to 2020.
 * You can checkout the CSV files (ipl ball and ipl_matches).
 * In this project, i was given with 15 SQL Questions.
 You can check out my approach & queries below.
-* There is one sql files
+* There is one sql file
   - That is IPL_analysis_sqll where i have wrote the queries to the questions.